Tan-group/TiRNA/README.md

 Software Usage Notes:
 ================================================================
-- All input files must be placed in the data directory to run the program
+- Place all input files in the data directory before running the program.
-- Only seq.dat is accepted as an input sequence file
+- Only seq.dat is accepted as the input sequence file.
+- The program will overwrite the result output folder on each run.
+To preserve previous results:
+   - Rename the existing result folder, or
-- The program overwrites the output folder result, so users should either rename the folder or move it to another location before running the program
+   - Move it to another location before execution.

 Post-Processing
 ================================================================